-Due to a lack of company-specific historical and implied volatility data, management bases its estimate of expected volatility on the historical volatility of a representative group of companies with similar characteristics to the Company, including stage of product development and life science industry focus.
-Management believes the group selected has sufficiently similar economic and industry characteristics and includes companies that are most representative of the Company.
+Prior to the Reverse Merger, due to a lack of company-specific historical and implied volatility data, management based its estimate of expected volatility on the historical volatility of a representative group of companies with similar characteristics to the Company, including stage of product development and life science industry focus.
+Management believes the group selected had sufficiently similar economic and industry characteristics and includes companies that are most representative of the Company.
+Following the Reverse Merger, expected volatility at the date of grant is estimated using a "look-back" period, which coincides with the expected term, of the Company's stock price as reported on the Nasdaq Capital Market.